spcourse/python/en/algorithms/index.md

 The `:` on the same line as the `if` signals that there's a **code block** that accompanies the `if`-statement.
 That's the particular part of code that is only executed if the condition is met.
 Such a block of code consists of multiple lines of code which are **indented** a set amount.
 Indenting code means you precede the lines with a certain amount of spaces or tabs.
 In the code above a number of 4 spaces is used to indicate which lines of code are associated with the `if`-statement.
 Since the second `print`-statement is not indented, it is no longer part of the previous code block and is therefore not dependent on the condition of the `if`-statement.
 It is executed *unconditionally*.

 Read a bit more about [conditionals](http://greenteapress.com/thinkpython/html/thinkpython006.html) at Think Python.
+Note that Think Python gives some examples in Python 2, while *we use Python 3*.
+The most important thing to note is that the examples in the book do not have brackets surrounding the content of the `print` statement.
+If you want to replicate the examples, add these brackets: `print x` should become `print(x)`.

 ## More operators